Print Yields of MICR toner cartridges

 Printer & cartridge condition

-We've seen competitors selling MICR cartridges with used drums that are in very poor condition.
+Are you using a brand new imaging unit or did you purchase an imaging unit from us?
+We mention this because we've seen competitors selling MICR cartridges with used drums that are in very poor condition.
 You can't tell by physically looking at a drum.
-When you install a cartridge with a bad drum the output is light gray, full of spots, streaks or all 3.
-Our Single and Double filled CheckToner™ MICR cartridges have used drums, but we inspect them to make sure they can print bank-readable checks.
+When you install a cartridge or imaging unit with a bad drum the output is light gray, full of spots, streaks or all 3.
+Our Single- filled CheckToner™ MICR cartridges have used drums, but we inspect them to make sure they can print bank-readable checks.
 Unfortunately we can't calculate how much life is left in a used drum.
 In other words, the used drum may fail before you've used all or even most of the MICR toner in the cartridge.
-This is another reason why most of our customers purchase our Max-Fill™ MICR cartridges which do not havee recycled parts.

 Printer usage